nkunievsky/nkunievsky.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD student in the Economics Department at the University of Chicago.
-My main interests lie in Labor Economics and Applied Econometrics, particularly in the intersection of choices and information.
+PhD student in the Economics Department at the University of Chicago.
+My main interests are Labor Economics and Applied Econometrics, focusing on the intersection of choices and information.